fmahadyBD/PHP_With-Laravel-Framework/Class 07/Readme.md

 <br>
 element: <h1>hi</h1>
 <br>
-div is block line element,h1,p1 same<br>
+### div is block line element,h1,p1 same<br>
+- margin all
+- margin top,right,botm,left
+- margin top,left-right,botom
+- margin top-bootom  left-right

+### Padding: Same ass margin
+- Paddind will destroy heigth and width.. solve:
+- heigth:200; means heigth+border:200px+200px(if there is no padding it will be hide) Solution:
+- box-sizing:border-box; it will be remove extra padding
+-